-NOTE: Students completing this course as there English 10 credit will be required to meet state testing requirements.
 NOTE: By taking this AP offering, students are committing to an entire year of instruction.
 The first semester will be "Advanced" and will earn an honors credit.
 The second semester will be "AP" and will earn an AP credit with taking the AP exam.